-In September 2017 we began investigating better ways to provide opportunities for our children to engage with the outdoor environment as a pathway to learning both within and beyond the national curriculum.
+At St Peters our aim is to provide opportunities for our children to engage with the outdoor environment, as a pathway to learning both inside and beyond the curriculum.

-Overwhelming research points to the fact that the outdoor environment provides endless inspiration for all at every educational level, allowing the children to interact with nature whilst developing teamwork, resilience, cooperation; applying new skills in different and exciting contexts.
+Overwhelming research points to the fact that the outdoor environment provides endless inspiration for all educational levels, allowing the children to interact with nature, whilst developing teamwork, resilience, cooperation; applying new skills in new and exciting contexts.

-In April 2019, our own on-site Outdoor learning environment began to take shape.
-Governors, teachers, pupils, former pupils, volunteers and members of the local community formed an enthusiastic working party over the Easter holidays, in order to break ground, dig, plant and shape the space into an exciting learning environment.
+In recent years, our own on-site Outdoor learning environment began to take shape.
+Governors, teachers, pupils, former pupils, volunteers and members of the local community formed an enthusiastic working party in order to break ground, dig, plant and shape a new, exciting learning environment.

-Our vibrant curriculum provides each year group with a range of topics throughout the year, which will tie together ideas and opportunities within English, science, geography, history - indeed across the full breadth of the curriculum.
-As our outdoor environment continues to ‘grow and take root’ this Spring it will continue to add to the learning opportunities that children have at St Peter’s.
+Our curriculum is based on providing each year group with a range of topics throughout the year, these will tie together (where possible) ideas and opportunities within: English, science, geography, history across the full breadth of the curriculum; our outdoor learning environment allows us to extend this reach further.

-In collaboration with a number of other schools, (currently utilising their own ‘Forest School’ sites), we have sought to develop our own plans.
-These plans will allow us to engage with the site for a wide variety of opportunities, helping to develop those personal skills, alongside practical applications, deepen pupils understanding of themselves, their natural surroundings and their knowledge within our year group topics.
+Our planning seeks to allow us to engage with our outdoor environment for a wide variety of opportunities, helping to develop those personal skills, alongside practical applications, deepen pupils understanding of themselves, their natural surroundings and their knowledge within our year group topics.